Support for you

 Download pdf version: The Science Behind Familial Intracranial Aneurysm Syndrome

-How to Talk to Your Family Following a Diagnosis
+How To Talk To Your Family Following A Brain Aneurysm Diagnosis

 This guide is to help people talk to family members after a diagnosis and includes the following: